ciscoheat/sveltekit-superforms/README.md

 </style>
 ```

-And with that, we have a fully working form, no JavaScript needed, with convenient handling of data and validation!
+And with that, we have a fully working form, no JavaScript needed, with convenient handling of data and validation on both client and server!

 # But wait, there's more

 Have we even started on the feature list?
 Well, let's move into the 2000's and activate JavaScript, and see what will happen.

-Let's start with retrieving a simple but most useful variable returned from `superForm`:
+Let's start with retrieving a simple but most useful variable returned from `superForm`, and use it on the `<form>`:

 ```svelte
 <script lang="ts">